isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 indicate the dominant grain size.
 - definition amplified to help distinguish diamicton, conglomerate and wackestone in this version
+- Unsorted or poorly sorted, clastic sediment with a wide range of particle sizes, including a muddy matrix.
+Biogenic materials that have such texture are excluded.
+Distinguished from conglomerate, sandstone, mudstone based on polymodality and lack of structures related to transport and deposition of sediment by moving air or water.
+Assignment to an other size class can be used in conjunction to indicate the dominant grain size.

 - **Source:**
 Fairbridge and Bourgeois 1978